freespace/arduino-ADS7825/README.md

         entirely on `digital_out`.
 Currently it maps to digital pins 49..47 for values 0..7, which is port L on the ATMega1280.

+- `tN`: sets the trigger divider.
+For example, if N=1, then every trigger will result in a scan.
+If N=2, every OTHER trigger will result in a scan.

 Commands that do not result in immediate output, such as `s` will output either `OK` or `ERRx` to indicate success or error, followed by `\n`. `x` is an error code that will specify the error that occured.
 See `errors.h` for list of error codes.

+## Interrupts

+For all commands other than `o` and `f`, interrupts are disabled when the first character, and remains disabled until the commands has been processed.

+Having interrupts enabled during `o` and `f` allows self testing of trigger and scan functionality.

 # Schematic